Sasindu-Abhayawardhana/advibe-online-advertisement-platform/README.md

-# AdVibe - Advertisement Platform Web Services - Full Stack
+# AdVibe - Online Advertisement Platform - Full Stack Project

 This project is a full-stack web service platform for managing advertisements, users, and related content.
 It uses a layered architecture, with separate backend and frontend components handling core functionality.
 The backend manages business logic, database interactions, and API services, while the front end provides a user interface for managing advertisements and user data.
+[Demo](#demo)

 ***